jecandone/JC-SWTOR-Tools/README.md

 - Character Creation
 - NPC Import

+This plugin uses information on armor and character creation properties that is stored in the plugin directory from game update from update 7.5.1 (Oct.
+1, 2024).
+Character selection properties added after this will not appear, and neither will armor that have been added after this.
+However, armor pieces from future updates can still be added via the "Armor Import (Non-FQN)", as long as the extracted assets are up to date.

 **<h2>Prerequisites/Enabling the Plugin</h2>**

 This plugin makes use of the "ZeroGravitas SWTOR Tools" (https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools) for importing objects and material processing.
 This in turn requires the use of the .gr2 importer (https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/4.0.6).